 The SparkFun Qwiic Shield for Arduino Nano provides you with a quick and easy way to enter into SparkFun's Qwiic ecosystem with your Arduino Nano board.
 The Qwiic shield connects the I2C bus (GND, 3.3V, SDA and SCL) on your Arduino Nano to four SparkFun Qwiic connectors (two horizontally and two vertically mounted).
 The Qwiic connect system allows for easy daisy chaining so long as your devices are on different addresses, you can connect as many Qwiic devices as you would like.

-All that is needed to get started using the Qwiic Shield for Arduino Nano is to solder your chosen headers to the shield and, if necessary, to your Arduino Nano.
-Take care to match the markings on the Qwiic Shield to the appropriate pins on your Nano to avoid shorting anything out and possibly damaging your boards.
+The Qwiic Shield for Arduino Nano comes with two, 15-pin female stackable headers.
+You will need to solder the headers on to the shield and, if necessary, to your Arduino Nano yourself.
+Take care to match the markings on the Qwiic Shield to the appropriate pins on your Nano to avoid possibly damaging your boards.

 The SparkFun Qwiic Connect System is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
-This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.Features:
+This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.Get Started with the SparkFun Qwiic Shield for Arduino Nano GuideIncludes:

 - Arduino Nano Footprint Compatible